Reading time: 3 minutes

 Under the Age Pension income test, you are ‘deemed’ to earn a certain rate of interest on your savings and investments regardless of the amount you actually receive.
 The last time deeming rates were adjusted was back in 2015.
 Since then, the Reserve Bank has cut interest rates five times leaving deeming rates out of whack with the returns many pensioners are earning on their savings.

-For more on how deeming works, see SuperGuide article Deeming rates for the Age Pension income test.
+For more on how deeming works, see SuperGuide article Deeming rates (and calculator) for the Age Pension income test.

 And for the background to recent calls to cut deeming rates, see SuperGuide article Pension tax deemed unfair.